Chuck Schumer: U.S. Senate (1999–present)

 In 1998, Schumer ran for the Senate.
 He won the Democratic primary with 51% of the vote against Geraldine Ferraro (21%) and Mark Green (19%).
 He received 54% of the vote in the general election, defeating three-term incumbent Republican Al D'Amato (44%).

 In 2004, Schumer was reelected with 71% of the vote, defeating the Republican nominee, Assemblyman Howard Mills of Middletown, and conservative Marilyn F. O'Grady.
 Many New York Republicans were dismayed by the selection of Mills over the conservative Michael Benjamin, who held significant advantages over Mills in both fundraising and organization.
 Benjamin publicly accused GOP chairman Sandy Treadwell and governor George Pataki of trying to muscle him out of the Senate race and undermine the democratic process.
 Schumer defeated Mills by 2.8 million votes.
 He won every county in the state except Hamilton County, in the Adirondacks, the least populous and most Republican county.
 Mills conceded defeat minutes after the polls closed, before returns had come in.

 An April 2009 SurveyUSA poll placed Schumer's approval rating at 62%, with 31% disapproving.

-Notable former aides to Schumer include former U.S. Representative Anthony Weiner, former New York State Senator Daniel Squadron, and New York State Assemblymembers Phil Goldfeder and Victor M. Pichardo.
+Notable former aides to Schumer include former U.S. representative Anthony Weiner, former New York state senator Daniel Squadron, and New York state assemblymembers Phil Goldfeder and Victor M. Pichardo.

+Before the 2016 United States presidential election, Schumer said, "For every blue-collar Democrat we lose in western Pennsylvania, we will pick up two moderate Republicans in the suburbs in Philadelphia.
+And you can repeat that in Ohio and Illinois and Wisconsin."
+This assertion was criticized by left-wing and conservative voices.

-After the 2016 presidential election, Schumer opined that the Democratic Party lost due to not having "a strong, bold economic message" and called on Democrats to push for reforms in the affordability of college and trade laws.
+After the 2016 election, Schumer said the Democrats lost because they lacked "a strong, bold economic message" and he called on Democrats to push for reforms in the affordability of college and trade laws.